dootsnaps/mc-commands-examples/myCommandShortcut.md

-# How to use MyCommand to create a custom command shortcut:
+# How to use MyCommand to create a custom command shortcut

 1. Decide what you want to call your command.
 This will be _yourCommandName_.